GStarSade/Visual_Hebrew_AHK_Helper/README.md

 ## What they want.

-Want you to set up this tool for them because they saw someone else use it.
-The tool doesn't add a keyboard language; it just assists them in using it as a cheat sheet.
+For you yo to add a Hebrew input langauge and to set up this tool for them.
+The tool doesn't add a keyboard input language; it just assists them in using it as a cheat sheet.
 This has only been tested on a UK Windows Keyboard layout.

 ## Instructions